 Rainbow Beach, St. Croix

-Rainbow Beach is a local favorite, especially on Sundays when local bands play live.
+Rainbow Beach is one of the best beaches in St. Croix, especially on Sundays when local bands play live.
 You can rent jet skis, paddleboards, and kayaks at this west end beach where it’s wise to wear water shoes to protect your feet from the patches of underwater rocks.

 Ready for Sunday lunch?
 Rhythms on Rainbow Beach is known for its tacos, burgers, fried pork loin sandwiches, and blackened Mahi bites.